NigelFinegan5p/project-1/README.md

 This website is designed with a core focus of visually imparting to the user the focus of this agency, SEO at its heart.

-The website is designed with a three page sleek, visually appealing SEO focus allowing the user to easily and precisely locate the information, the core services of the business when they decide to engage or enquire about their services.
+The website is designed with a three page sleek, visually appealing SEO focus allowing the user to easily and precisely locate the information, the core services of the business if they decide to engage or enquire about their services.

 The priorities on the site are the fundamental packages on offer to the customer and information about the location of the office.